rchan26/layeredBB/README.md

 ## Using with `parallel`

-Here is an example to use in a cluster using `parallel`:
+Here is an example to use in a cluster using [`parallel`](https://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf):

 ```
-# load in package
 library(layeredBB)
+library(parallel)

 # creating parallel cluster with maximum number of cores available
 n_cores <- parallel::detectCores()